Heufneutje/PyHeufyBot/README.md

 PyHeufyBot
 ==========

-A rewrite of my Java IRC bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted as its IRC library.
+A rewrite of my Java IRC bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted for its connection management.

 The project is currently under heavy development and there is not a stable version yet, but if you would like to play around with it, do the following: